tinwatchman/twinetojson/README.md

 TWINE TO JSON
 =============

-> A basic utility library / script to convert a Twine story file into a more
+> A basic utility library / script to convert a [Snowman](https://bitbucket.org/klembot/snowman-2)-formatted
-> easily parseable JSON format.
-Useable as both a Node library and as a command
+> [Twine](https://twinery.org/) story file into a more easily parseable JSON
-> line tool.
+> format.
+Useable as both a Node library and as a command line tool.

 ## Install